swcarpentry/git-novice/_episodes/06-ignore.md

 > >
 > > As with most programming issues, there
 > > are a few alternative ways that one may ensure this ignore rule is followed.
-> > The "Ignoring Nested Files with More Directories" exercise has a slightly
+> > The "Ignoring Nested Files: Variation" exercise has a slightly
 > > different directory structure
 > > that presents an alternative solution.
 > > Further, the discussion page has more detail on ignore rules.